mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 #
 ---
 ceems_lb:
   # Load balancing strategy.
-Three possibilites
+Three possibilities:
   #
   # - round-robin
   # - least-connection
   #
   # Round robin and least connection are classic strategies.
-  # Resource based works based on the query range in the TSDB query.
+  # Resource-based works based on the query range in the TSDB query.
 The
-  # query will be proxied to the backend that covers the query_range
+  # query will be proxied to the backend that covers the query_range.
   #
   [ strategy: <lbstrategy> | default = round-robin ]